 The bank’s Community Development Foundation grants the scholarships to the schools, which select the student and administer the scholarship.

-Spruce Mountain High School graduate Chad Richards with Jay Branch Manager Diane Jackson.
+Caulin Parker of Spruce Mountain High School with Jay Branch Manager Diane Jackson.

-Rangeley Lakes Regional School graduate Michaela Shorey with Rangeley Branch Manager Leeanna Wilbur.
+Billie Rogers of Rangeley Lakes Regional School with FSB Assistant Manager Crystal Haley and Branch Manager Leeanna Wilbur.